CrowdLinker/navigation-components/docs/testing.md

 - `transformIgnorePatterns`: some dependencies aren't transpiled to older javascript, so we specify that babel should transpile them before running our tests.
 If you're running a project with a lot of dependencies, it's likely you'll have to add more to this list as lots of RN packages do not transpile their code before shipping to npm

-- `setupFilesAfterEnv`: these files will run before each test file - here we are cleaning up the environment after each test, and mocking out some components that are used by react-navigation-library but don't work in a test environment
+- `setupFilesAfterEnv`: these files will run before each test file - here we are cleaning up the environment after each test, and mocking out some components that are used by navigation-components but don't work in a test environment

 - `transform`: we're specifying all of our `.tsx` files to run through ts-jest